GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ### Render The Email Form

 The routes module is used to combine all logic related to view functions.
-We will need to update in order for our form to be displayed.
+We will need to update it for our form to be displayed.

 ```python
 # app/routes.py